iamrupambiswas/100DaysOfCode/README.md

 - This project demonstrates how to leverage inheritance to create a scalable and organized code structure.
 - Check it out on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day7)

+### Day 8: File Handling, Paths, and Personalized Letters
+- Learned about **file handling** in Python and practiced working with **relative** and **absolute paths**.
+- Created a script that reads names from a file and personalizes a template letter for each name.
+- This project enhanced my understanding of reading and writing files, as well as string manipulation.
+- Check it out on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day8)

 ## Daily Log

 | Day | Date       | Project Title                        | Description                                                 |